-Climate Museum staff hosted an interactive activity for global leaders at the GC Leaders Summit, which drives private sector action on the UN’s Sustainable Development Goals.
-See here for more photos.
+Climate Museum staff hosted our interactive photo activity for global leaders at the GC Leaders Summit, which drives private sector action on the UN’s Sustainable Development Goals.
+Here are photos and a video from the event.

 Director Miranda Massie traveled to Australia to participate in the 2017 Ecocity World Summit.
 Various speaking events were also held at the Australian Museum, the EU Centre on Shared Complex Challenges, the National Museum of Australia, and Museums Victoria.

 Columbia University’s Capstone Workshop on Sustainable Development featured the Museum as a semester-long project.
 Students’ work focused on climate communication strategies and potential exhibit concepts.

 Director Miranda Massie presented at FRESH TALK: Can the arts inspire environmental advocacy? at the National Museum of Women in the Arts in Washington, DC.

 SYPartners launched a design challenge to develop public engagement strategies for the Museum’s first year of exhibitions and programs.